-Players may use the points from only two gold tournaments in any given age division held from June 1, 2015 through Labor Day.
+Players may use the points from a maximum of two gold tournaments in any given age division held from June 1, 2016 through Labor Day.

-If a player participates in more than two gold tournaments in any given age group, his or her top two point-earning events from the youngest age division tournaments will automatically be used.
+If a player participates in more than two gold tournaments in any given age group, his or her top two point-earning events will automatically be used.

-Summer gold tournaments not counting towards a player’s ranking average will also not affect that player’s overall tournament count.
+Summer gold tournaments not counting towards a player’s ranking average will not affect that player’s overall tournament count.

-NOTE: If a player incurs a 0-point ranking penalty due to a second late withdrawal, that tournament will count on the player’s record even if they have played in more than 2 summer gold tournaments.
+NOTE: If a player incurs a 0-point ranking penalty due to a second late withdrawal or mid-tournament default, that tournament will count on the player’s record even if they have played in more than 2 summer gold tournaments.